sourcegraph/cody/vscode/doc/codyignore.md

 ## Cody Ignore (Internal Experimental)

-Cody Ignore is an experimental feature that functions similarly to `.gitignore`, but it's specifically designed for the context consumed by Cody, the code assistant.
+Cody Ignore is an experimental feature currently available for internal testing.
+It functions similarly to `.gitignore`, but is specifically designed for the context consumed by Cody, the code assistant.
+It enables users to specify files they don't want to send to a third party LLM providers.

 ### How does this help me?